Atrophic vaginitis: Research

 A 2021 study examined the effectiveness of aloe vera vaginal cream for the treatment of atrophic vaginitis.
 This randomized, double-blind, controlled trial compared the effectiveness of Aloe Vera vaginal cream to estrogen vaginal cream in treating vaginal atrophy in 60 postmenopausal women.
 Over six week, both treatments significantly improved symptoms, including vaginal health index (VHI), maturity valve (MV), and overall symptoms of vaginal atrophy.
-The Aloe Vera group showed a notable increase in superficial cells and superior results in fluid volume compared to the estrogen group.
-The study concluded that Aloe Vera cream is as effective as estrogen cream, presenting a viable alternative for women who cannot use estrogen therapy.
+The aloe vera group showed a notable increase in superficial cells and superior results in fluid volume compared to the estrogen group.
+The study concluded that aloe vera cream is as effective as estrogen cream, presenting a viable alternative for women who cannot use estrogen therapy.

 A 2021 systematic review studied the use of hyaluronic acid for those with postmenopausal vaginal atrophy.
 From the 833 studies identified, the comparisons of hyaluronic acid to vaginal estrogen treatments appear to have similar safety, tolerability, and efficacy based on outcomes such as vaginal pH and cell maturation.
 Thus, hyaluronic acid may be a suitable treatment for those who cannot tolerate hormonal treatment.

 A 2022 systematic review evaluated randomized controlled trials to see if there were evidence to support the effectiveness of using vaginal Vitamin E and whether it helped alleviate GSM symptoms in postmenopausal individuals.
 The authors looked into 31 studies and found four of the studies met the requirements for inclusion criteria.
 One of the trials showed that there was a significant impact in helping alleviate GSM symptoms with using 1 mg vitamin E in the experimental group compared to the placebo group.
 Another trial showed 5 mg vaginal hyaluronic acid had a greater impact than 1 mg vitamin E. Two of the other trials showed there were no difference between using 0.5 g vaginal estrogen and 100 IU of vaginal vitamin E. Since the authors were only able to use four studies, they encountered some limitations such as using a small number of studies and not having as much evidence.
 In conclusion, the review article found that vaginal vitamin E can be used to helping with GSM symptom but further studies need to be conducted to confirm its efficacy and safety.
+A 2024 evidence map of 57 randomized controlled trials of complementary and alternative therapies for genitourinary syndrome of menopause identified 31 trials of 20 different phytoestrogen products, 7 trials of vitamin D or E, and smaller numbers of trials of probiotics, acupuncture, yoga, and cognitive behavioral therapy.